lunadraws/SpaceBotList-Old/README.md

 # SpaceotList (old)

-This is the old version of https://spacebotlist.xyz | Give Credits to SpaceBotList.xyz in public use
+This is the old version of https://spacebotlist.xyz | Give Credits to SpaceBotList.xyz and Dexter in public use

 install modules: